Before the test

 There is no requirement to complete both tests on the same day or at the same test centre.
 You can select from the sessions displayed on the registration site.
 If you wish to sit both test components in the test window, you will need to register and select a session time for each test component.

 It is possible to change the location, date and time of a test centre session booking during the registration period by logging into your online account and selecting a new session.
 Please note, you will only be able to select from a list of available sessions in the drop down list.
 Test centres operate to a staggered schedule and not all test centres will operate on every day of the test window.
-Test centre spaces may be freed up due to cancellations so you can check back at the registration site during the registration period to check test centre session availability.
+Test centre spaces may be added and freed up due to cancellations so you can check back at the registration site during the registration period to check test centre session availability.

 Once the registration period has closed, it is not possible to make changes to your test centre booking.
 This includes switching from a morning to an afternoon session, or switching from a test centre to remote proctoring or visa-versa.
 Due to test centre booking conditions, session selections at the close of registrations are final.
 Registration deferrals to future test windows will not be accepted.